 There is a Turkish minority in the city, and in the Turkish neighbourhoods you will find baklava, Turkish Delight, Turkish coffee and even a mosque.

 Check out the Italian-inspired square Batumi Square, adorned with beautiful arches and stately hotels.
-If you pass the Batumi Clock Tower at the top of the hour, look up at the tower - the small doors above the gate will open and two figures will emerge.
+If you pass the Batumi Clock Tower at the right time of day (12, 15, 18 or 21 o'clock), you can look up at the tower - the small doors above the gate will open and two figures will emerge.

 8. Spana in Europe Square